proactis-documentation/documentation-source/docs/p2p/help.md

 ## grs:Help

-The <**grs:Help>** element is the outermost element of the help file, and is also known as the root element.
+The **&lt;grs:Help>** element is the outermost element of the help file, and is also known as the root element.
 It contains a reference to the type of help that this file reflects and the ID of the help that it corresponds to.
 It also contains the Get Real Systems Ltd. namespace declaration, which is outside the scope of this document.
 However, the Get Real Systems Ltd. namespace declaration looks like this: **xmlns:grs=”http://www.getrealsystems.com/xml/xml-ns”**

 ### Format
 ```xml